 Are you way behind on your auto payments?
 If you are, it can be scary.
 You can receive harassing phone calls from the auto creditor threatening to repossess the vehicle and you can be left without transportation.
-Fortunately, Nebraska bankruptcy law lets you stop the repo and keep your car.
+Fortunately, Nebraska bankruptcy law lets you stop the repo man in his tracks and keep your car.
 And, you have choices.
 Filing for bankruptcy in Nebraska can be done two different ways, in either a Chapter 7, or, a Chapter 13 bankruptcy.

 Step One: File Bankruptcy